KungFu-Kenny/pydio_8_docker/README.md

      - password: pydio ( can be changed in docker-compose.yml file)

-there's Pydio booster already you can find in it /home/booster in it you just need to change some values in both `pydioconf`and `pydiocaddy`files such as the tokens.
+there's Pydio booster already preaperd in it, you can find it in `/home/booster` then you just need to change some values in both `pydioconf`and `pydiocaddy`files such as the tokens.